prady0t/lofiplayer/README.md

 ```
 lofiplayer <youtube video link or local video path>
 ```
+You can feed in entire YouTube playlist as well.
+It may take a while to load the videos if playlist is large.
 If no URL is provided, a default YouTube video is launched.

 | Key | Function |